This super easy apple butter for canning recipe preserves the sweet deliciousness of apples all year long.

 To start, peel and core and roughly chop your apples.

-This recipe does call for a lot of apples, especially if you want to make enough apple butter to last you all year, but it’s worth it.
+This recipe does call for a lot of pounds of apples, especially if you want to make enough apple butter to last you all year, but it’s worth it.

-If you don’t grow your own, take a day trip with the kids to a local orchard and stock up.
+If you don’t grow your own, or don’t want to buy from your local grocery store, take a day trip with the kids to a local orchard and stock up.

 See if the farmer will give you a discount on bulk purchases or on blemished apples.
 (They don’t need to look pretty to taste delicious).

-Puree with a blender, immersion blender, or food mill.
+Puree with a food processor, immersion blender, or food mill.

 I love the immersion blender my Mother-in-law gave me for Christmas one year.